 By Jane Fritsch (Author)

-The Zodiac Killer, Son of Sam, Hillside Strangler, and Dating Game Killer—in many ways, terrifying serial killers were as synonymous with the 1970s as Watergate, disco, and the oil crisis.
+The Co-Ed Killer, Son of Sam, Hillside Strangler, and Dating Game Killer—in many ways, terrifying serial killers were as synonymous with the 1970s as Watergate, disco, and the oil crisis.
 This fascinating collection of profiles presents the most notorious as well as lesser-known serial murderers of that decade.
 Beyond Ted Bundy and David Berkowitz, it includes more obscure killers like Carl Eugene Watts, known as “The Sunday Morning Slasher,” who killed 80 women; Richard Chase, the “Vampire of Sacramento”; and Rodney Alacala, who is believed to have killed between 50 and 130 people between 1971-1979.